sinch/ios-proximity-tutorial/readme.md

 ```

 This code simply initialises parse with your individual application ID’s, make sure they’re correct or else you’re going to have some trouble!
-The didFinishLaunchingWithOptions is your first and best chance at initialising these third party frameworks.
+The didFinishLaunchingWithOptions is your first and best chance at initialising these third party frameworks and doesn't rely on view controllers being presented.
+You will need to add your own App Id and client key into the code above.

 Now navigate to loginViewController.m where we will get to work on implementing Parse login.
 Once again import the parse framework into the file.
 Add this code to the login method already in place (the IBAction method is connected to the login button) to allow your users to log in, don’t worry we will make a sign up screen next!